mpk75234/PHPCRUDUNO/README.md

      $allusers = $cstmt->fetchAll(PDO::FETCH_OBJ);
 }

-Secondly, you'll notice the associative array(I call them a hash from my python training, ymmv) used within Update, to generate the variables used in the prepared statements:
+Secondly, you'll notice the associative array used within Update, to generate the variables used in the prepared statements: